thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 The API will accept the following query parameters:

 - topK : (optional) An integer specifying the top K results to return for each category.
 Default is 10.
-- selector : (optional) A PromQL selector that will be used to filter series that must be analyzed.
+- matcher : (optional) A matcher that will be used to filter series that must be analyzed.
 - focusLabel : (optional) A string representing the label name for which you want to retrieve the series count by its unique values.
 When provided, the API response will include the `seriesCountByFocusLabelValue` field, containing the unique values for the specified label and their corresponding series counts.

 The API response will contain